samdq/COVID19/README.md

 - Flask 2.0.1

 ## Note

-- This application uses in-memory data storage for demonstration purposes.
-In a production environment, you should replace it with a proper database.
-- Ensure proper error handling, authentication, and security measures in a production environment.

 Remember to replace the placeholders like STATE, CITY, PINCODE, and your-username with actual values.
 This README provides a basic structure, and you can customize it based on your project's specifics.